Contents

 Berlin for families

 Discover the best of Berlin with a day designed for families.
-This itinerary combines fun, education, and relaxation.
+This itinerary combines fun, education, and relaxation, perfect for exploring Berlin in one day.
 From interactive museums to scenic parks, it ensures an enjoyable experience for all ages.

 Morning (7am – 11am)